- Overview

 Under the ‘Hardware’ tab, click on ‘Device Manager’:

-Use the search tool in the bottom task bar to search for ‘device manager’:- Once in the device manager, expand the “ports” option.
+- Once in the device manager, expand the “ports” option.
 The example below shows a P.C which has the USB to serial converter installed (COM3):

 - Please make sure that you use this same COM port number in the device software e.g. HH2read, SunRead, LS2win, DeltaLINK, AP4 retrieve.